Bacterial Fizzy Drink that can be good for you? Kombucha - ferment it yourself at home!

 Three quick fun facts about Kombucha!

-Fact 1: Personal testimonies (not science!) claim this magical elixir has the ability to cure every ailment from improving your liver, immune system, gastric function to increase vitality, and curing AIDS and cancer.
-A true “Snake oil”.
+Fact 1: Personal testimonies (not science!) claim this magical elixir has the ability to cure many ailments: from improving your liver, immune system, gastric function to increasing vitality, and curing AIDS and cancer.
+While we can't prove all that - it at least has to be healthier than most other sodas!

 Fact 2: Kombucha has been around for thousands of years with origins likely stemming from China as far back as 220 B.C.